 When the asbestos in older homes is in good condition, not damaged or deteriorating, it is not hazardous.
 The best thing to do is leave it alone.
 A professional in floor remodeling can advise on how to install new flooring over the old.
 Asbestos floor tiles become a problem when they are damaged or broken during removal and become fibrous.
 The danger is in the hazardous dust that becomes airborne.

 Studies have proved there are health hazards from breathing high levels of asbestos, but the risks from smaller amounts should never be taken lightly.
 The inhalation of asbestos fibers increases the risk of lung cancer, mesothelioma (cancer of the lining of the chest and abdominal wall) and asbestosis scarring of the lungs.

 Having professionals take care of your asbestos floor tiles can be expensive, but the health risks involved will make it money well invested.
-Because improper asbestos floor tile removal may increase the health risks to you and your family, your safety depends on letting trained specialists take care of this aspect of your home renovation or remodeling project.
-They will know how the floor tiles were installed, the overall condition and the best way to remove them.
+Because improperly removing asbestos floor tiles yourself may increase the health risks to you and your family, your safety depends on letting trained specialists take care of this aspect of your home renovation or remodeling project.
+They will know how the floor tiles were installed, the overall condition and the best way to remove them and the proper way to handle asbestos tile disposal.
 Their expertise will assure the least possible amount of asbestos fibers are released into the air and how best to carry out a thorough decontamination cleanup of those fibers from your home.